Dog Bite Attorney in Fort Lauderdale

 In addition to these factors, we will consider any pain and suffering, loss of quality of life, and other “intangibles” that are still extremely real, and extremely important, when determining the amount you are owed for your injuries.
 These factors are more complicated to quantify, and will never be a part of a settlement offered to you following a claim directly with an insurance company.
 If we believe that you have suffered in non-economic ways such as chronic pain or a diminished quality of life, then we will work to file your lawsuit as soon as possible.

-Can Friedland & Associates Help Following A Dog Bite?
+Can Friedman & Associates Help Following A Dog Bite?

-If you are looking for a Fort Lauderdale dog bite attorney, then we look forward to speaking with you about taking your case.
+If you are looking for a pet injury lawyer or dog bite attorney in Fort Lauderdale, then we look forward to speaking with you about taking your case.
 Contact us today to schedule a free consultation, where we will be able to discuss the attack, the circumstances that led to the attack, and any consequences and repercussions of the attack.
 Our experienced team will work with you to identify the best way forward to get you the compensation you deserve following your injuries, and will help you through insurance claims, as well as a full court case to recover these damages for you.